Friday, September 24, 2010

 Continuing our 10-minutes-at-a time breakdown of St. Elmo’s Fire, we realize our last post was a bit long in the wind.
 Here’s a short and sweeter one:

-SCENE III: ALEC & LESLIE'S YUPPIE LOFT - NIGHT
+SCENE III: ALEC & LESLIE'S LOFT - NIGHT

-We’re in Alec & Leslie’s cavernous airplane hangar of a loft apartment; NIKE prints on the wall convince us they are “bohemians” who can only afford to take over the rent on an ex-sport shoe sweatshop.
-They are yuppies at the forefront of gentrification!
-This being the upwardly mobile, go-go 80s, we get the inadvertent political gospel of Alec Newbury: “If we can find the money, we can get the longer sofa!”
+We’re in Alec & Leslie’s cavernous airplane hangar of a loft apartment.
+Nike prints on the wall convince us they are bohemians who can only afford to take over the rent on an ex-sport shoe sweatshop, but in reality they are yuppies at the forefront of gentrification!
+This being the upwardly mobile, go-go '80s, we get the inadvertent political gospel of Alec Newbury: “If we can find the money, we can get the longer sofa.”

 *Judd Nelson on Alec: “He’s from the right side of the tracks…but I don’t think that guy knows the difference between right and wrong.
 He is looking out for himself."